-In the labor market, the 14.3% higher unemployment rate and 4.9% earnings penalty for those with Hispanic surnames indicate persistent discrimination even among individ- uals who share similar family backgrounds.
-Putting the results in context, (Trejo 1997) find an earning gap between US-born Hispanics and US-born whites that is equal to 30.7 per- centage points.
-My findings could be an indication that out of the 30.7 percentage points gap, at least 16% of it could be attributed to discrimination against Hispanics.
-However, the fact that the earnings gap becomes statistically insignificant after controlling for educa- tion suggests that much of the labor market discrimination operates through educational channels rather than direct wage discrimination.
+In the labor market, the 14.3% higher unemployment rate and 4.9% lower salaries for those with Hispanic surnames indicate persistent discrimination even among individuals who share similar family backgrounds.
+Putting the results in context, Trejo (1997) found an earnings gap between US-born Hispanics and US-born whites that is equal to 30.7 percentage points.
+My findings could be an indication that 16% of this gap could be attributed to discrimination against Hispanics.
+However, the fact that the earnings gap becomes statistically insignificant after controlling for education suggests that much of the labor market discrimination operates through educational channels rather than direct wage discrimination.
 These findings leave several important questions unanswered.

-While the earnings gap between children of inter-ethnic parents with and without a Hispanic last name disappears when controlling for education, it does not necessarily indicate the absence of discrimination.
-Education itself can be influenced by bias, poten- tially resulting in divergent outcomes (Bergman and McFarlin Jr 2018; Gaddis et al. 2024).
-This is especially the case when parental characteristics indicate that people with a likely Hispanic-sounding last-names should in theory complete more years of education—since mothers of inter-ethnic children with a Hispanic last-names have more years of education and earn more.
-While I observe where discrimination manifests (particularly in higher education access), my analysis cannot identify the specific mechanisms—such as teacher bias, institutional barriers, or social networks—through which surname-based discrimi- nation operates.
-Consequently, further research is needed to comprehensively understand the earnings gaps between Hispanics and Whites.
+The earnings gap between individuals with vs without a Hispanic last name disappears when controlling for education, but this does not necessarily indicate the absence of discrimination.
+Education itself can be influenced by bias, potentially resulting in divergent outcomes (Bergman and McFarlin Jr 2018; Gaddis et al. 2024).
+This is especially the case when parental characteristics indicate that people with a likely Hispanic-sounding last-names should in theory complete more years of education, since mothers of interethnic children with likely Hispanic surnames have more years of education and earn more.
+While I observe where discrimination manifests (particularly in higher education access), my analysis cannot identify the specific mechanisms—such as teacher bias, institutional barriers, or social networks—through which surname-based discrimination operates.
+Further research is needed to understand these disparities.

 References